Project interest and enthusiasm

 The company seems genuinely interested in your project and asks relevant questions.
-They immediately go into solutions mode.
+The team immediately goes into solutions mode.
 If you perceive a lack of enthusiasm or even some hesitation, it doesn’t necessarily mean that they’re not a reliable company.
-It could mean that your project doesn’t fit with their service offering: maybe they’re seeing a capability gap between your needs and their capacity; maybe it’s a question of budget, of know-how, of experience, etc. Maybe that company just isn’t the one best suited for your project.
+It could mean that your project doesn’t fit with their service offering: maybe they’re seeing a capability gap between your needs and their capacity; maybe it’s a question of budget, know-how, experience, etc. Maybe that company just isn’t the one best suited for your project.

-The company can say “no”.
 Be suspicious when a supplier says yes to everything without question.
 More trustworthy is the supplier who tells you when something isn’t possible, or suggests a different way of achieving your goals.
-Choose a supplier that opens up new perspectives, that contributes new ideas.
-In other words, a supplier that can improve on your initial idea, rather than just blindly following instructions.
+Choose a supplier that opens up new perspectives and contributes new ideas.
+In other words, a supplier that can improve on your initial idea, rather than just blindly follow instructions.

-The company provides credible references.
 Any software development company worth its salt proudly displays concrete examples of its past projects on its Web site.
 This is a good way for you to assess their experience, the variety of their projects and the size of their clients.
-Don’t be shy about poking your nose in their portfolio of jobs.
-If you have any doubt about any of their references, check them out, just as you would for a new hire.
+Make sure to check out their portfolio of past projects.
+If you have any doubt about any of their references, verify them, just as you would for a new hire.

 Similar company size